 There are three federal agencies responsible for enforcement of the CASL laws.

 What is a CEM?

-In order to legally communicate in a commercial manner with any Canadian email address that enters your database after July 1, 2014 you will need to have their explicit consent and document how and when they agreed to receive your commercial messages.
+To legally communicate in a commercial manner with any Canadian email address that enters your database after July 1, 2014, you will need to have their explicit consent and document how and when they agreed to receive your commercial messages.

 Obtaining Consent Under CASL

 You need to gain a contact’s consent in at least one of two manners.

 Implied consent is inferred based on the action a contact has taken.
 For example, implied consent is satisfied when someone purchases a product/service or makes a donation.
 Implied consent can also be assumed when a contact makes a direct inquiry about a product or service.
 In both cases implied consent is only valid for two years after the last transaction or inquiry.